 Records relating to Aboriginal people

 As the official custodian of records created by State and Local government agencies within South Australia, State Records holds a wealth of material documenting the written history and experience of Aboriginal people in the state.
 These records provide valuable insight in to:

-These records can also help members of the Stolen Generations identify and become reunified with family members they were separated from, as a result of past government policies.
+These records can also help members of the Stolen Generations identify and become reunited with members of their families who were removed as a result of past government policies.

 Accessing records in the collection

 Access to records in our collection is determined by the agency responsible for the records.
 The responsible agency is accountable for determining whether their records should be openly available or subject to access restrictions, which may be required to preserve confidentiality or privacy.

 Researchers wishing to view records subject to access restrictions may apply to the agency responsible for approval.
 State Records’ role is to advise researchers of the appropriate contact within a responsible agency.

 The Senior Aboriginal Access Officer provides the following services: